coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Friday, 27/07/2018

+I completed the assignments for week 5 of the Mathematics for Machine Learning: Linear Algebra.
+This concluded the course, I had a flick back through the course.
+I will do a review of the material on Monday before moving onto the next course in the series.

+### Thursday, 26/07/2018

+I completed the assignments for week 4 and worked through week 5 of the Mathematics for Machine Learning: Linear Algebra.
+Week 5's topic is eigenvectors/values.

+I completed the timetabling excercise on InterviewCake.

 ### Wednesday, 25/07/2018

-I completed week 4 of Mathematics for Machine Learning: Linear Algebra, which continued yesterday’s linear algebra review.
+I worked through week 4 of Mathematics for Machine Learning: Linear Algebra, which continued yesterday’s linear algebra review.
 Topics included:

 - Einstein summation notation
 - Transformations in a changed basis